Hemalatha1912/PRISM-News-Recommender/README.md

 # PRISM — A diversity-aware news recommender

-A frontend-only React recommender system that ranks real news articles for relevance while explicitly countering echo-chamber reinforcement.
+A React recommender system that ranks real news articles for relevance while explicitly countering echo-chamber reinforcement.
 No backend, no invented data: real articles, real AllSides bias labels, a real TF-IDF similarity model, and a real simulated evaluation.